p3lk7i/palabra/README.md

 - Empty values are allowed
 - Optional comments start with `//`

-The format definition can be changed.
+The format definition can be changed (grammar remapping).
 If you put first line as : (level=key1,key2,...,keyN])value format syntax changes :

 e.g file exerpt :